Appendix C — Platform notes

 C.3.1 Prerequisites

-The Intel components install into /opt/R/x86_64, the Apple silicon ones into /opt/R/arm64.
-This may not exist6 so it is simplest to first create the directory and adjust its ownership if desired: for example by
+The Apple silicon components install into /opt/R/arm64, the Intel ones into /opt/R/x86_64.
+That may not exist6 so it is simplest to first create the directory and adjust its ownership if desired: for example by

 6 it will if R has been installed from CRAN since R 4.3.0.